thehunmonkgroup/jester/README.md

 # Jester

 ## Introduction
 Jester is a scripting toolkit for [FreeSWITCH](https://freeswitch.org) written in the [Lua](http://www.lua.org) programming language.

+It is a collection of libraries and convenience functions built and tested by a developer experienced in both FreeSWITCH and Lua.

-It's functionality sits squarely between the feature set of the XML dialplan, IVR menus, and custom scripting.
-The goal of Jester is to ease development of voice workflows by providing a simple, unified way to implement more complex features that normally require custom scripting.
+The goal of Jester is to ease development of voice workflows by providing a simple, unified way to implement more complex features that normally require complex custom scripting.

 ## Installation
 See [INSTALL.md](INSTALL.md) for installation instructions.

 ## Architecture
 Jester is written to be small, simple, and extensible.

-The core code is less than 800 lines!
-Most user tasks are carried out by pluggable modules, and people familiar with Lua scripting will find it easy to add new modules to extend functionality further.
-End users are spared the complexity of writing full scripts, and instead work inside script-like templates called 'sequences', that allow them to pass commands with parameters to the underlying modules, which handle all the dirty work.
+Most functionality is carried out by pluggable modules, and people familiar with Lua scripting will find it easy to add new modules to extend functionality further.

-## Comedian mail replica
-Jester's default profile is a replica of [Asterisk's Comedian Mail](http://www.voip-info.org/wiki/index.php?page_id=502) system.
-The implementation is acheived using fourteen modules containing thirty-four distinct configurable 'actions', all re-usable for other complex voice workflows.
-Those transitioning from Asterisk to FreeSWITCH with concerns about the differences between the two voicemail systems can leverage this to provide a seamless transition to their end users.

 ## Documentation